tournesol-app/tournesol/infra/README.md

-## Environment choice
+# Infrastructure

+## Installing in a VM for Infrastructure Code Development

-This section covers how to set a production-like environment.
+This section covers how to set up a production-like environment in a virtual machine.

-For most developments, it is better to use the containers instead (see the dev-env directory).
-The infrastructure environment provides additional services like reverse-proxy (nginx) and monitoring, but is also usually not necessary and less practical for backend and frontend development tasks.
+This personal environment allows developppers to work on the Ansible deployment recipe and to test their modifications.
+If you want to work of the Tournesol application code, use the `dev-env` instead.

 There are 2 options, renting a server to a cloud provider, or creating a test VM for development:
 - Setting up a VM (development only).
 It is potentially safer, since it is free and not exposed to the internet.
 This may significantly slow your computer on runtime.
 A specific network configuration like port forwarding is also needed to communicate with the VM.